apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/task/conditions.md

 ## Parameter

 - Node name: The node name in a workflow definition is unique.
-- Run flag: Identifies whether this node can be scheduled normally, if it does not need to be executed, you can turn on the prohibition switch.
+- Run flag: Identifies whether this node schedules normally, if it does not need to execute, select the `prohibition execution`.
-- Descriptive information: describe the function of the node.
+- Descriptive information: Describe the function of the node.
-- Task priority: When the number of worker threads is insufficient, they are executed in order from high to low, and when the priority is the same, they are executed according to the first-in first-out principle.
+- Task priority: When the number of worker threads is insufficient, execute in the order of priority from high to low, and tasks with the same priority will execute in a first-in first-out order.
-- Worker grouping: Tasks are assigned to the machines of the worker group to execute.
-If Default is selected, a worker machine will be randomly selected for execution.
+- Worker grouping: Assign tasks to the machines of the worker group to execute.
+If `Default` is selected, randomly select a worker machine for execution.
-- Number of failed retry attempts: The number of times the task failed to be resubmitted.
-It supports drop-down and hand-filling.
+- Times of failed retry attempts: The number of times the task failed to resubmit.
+You can select from drop-down or fill-in a number.
 - Failed retry interval: The time interval for resubmitting the task after a failed task.
-It supports drop-down and hand-filling.
+You can select from drop-down or fill-in a number.
 - Timeout alarm: Check the timeout alarm and timeout failure.
-When the task exceeds the "timeout period", an alarm email will be sent and the task execution will fail.
+When the task runs exceed the "timeout", an alarm email will send and the task execution will fail.
-- Downstream tasks: Supports two branches for now, success and failure
+- Downstream tasks selection: supports two branches success and failure.
-  - Success: When the Conditions task runs successfully, run this downstream task
+  - Success: When the upstream task runs successfully, run the success branch.
-  - Failure: When the Conditions task runs fails, run this downstream task
+  - Failure: When the upstream task runs failed, run the failure branch.
-- Upstream condition selection: one or more upstream tasks can be selected for conditions
+- Upstream condition selection: can select one or more upstream tasks for conditions.
-  - Add the upstream dependency: Use the first parameter to choose task name, and the second parameter for status of the upsteam task.
+  - Add an upstream dependency: the first parameter is to choose a specified task name, and the second parameter is to choose the upstream task status to trigger conditions.
-  - Upstream task relationship: we use `and` and `or` operators to handle complex relationship of upstream when multiple upstream tasks for Conditions task
+  - Select upstream task relationship: use `and` and `or` operators to handle the complex relationship of upstream when there are multiple upstream tasks for conditions.

 ## Related Task

-[switch](switch.md): [Condition](conditions.md)task mainly executes the corresponding branch based on the execution status (success, failure) of the upstream node.
-The [Switch](switch.md) task mainly executes the corresponding branch based on the value of the [global parameter](../parameter/global.md) and the judgment expression result written by the user.
+[switch](switch.md): Conditions task mainly executes the corresponding branch based on the execution status (success, failure) of the upstream nodes.
+The [Switch](switch.md) task node mainly executes the corresponding branch based on the value of the [global parameter](../parameter/global.md) and the result of user written expression.